faelys/pashage/README.md

 - Not using a terminal does not imply `--force`, instead `pashage` asks for a confirming `y` on a standard input line.

+- When copying a secret to the clipboard, the script keeps running while waiting for the automatic clearing.
+This provides a user-facing cue that the secret may still be the clipboard and allows to clear the clipboard earlier.

 - The commands `copy`, `edit`, `insert`, `list`, `move`, and `show` accept multiple arguments to operate on many secrets at once.